shriarul5273/OpenRAG/README.md

 If you prefer `pip`, install the dependencies from `pyproject.toml` and run the same commands within an activated virtual environment.

+Copy `.env.example` to `.env` and adjust values as needed to configure Chroma, embeddings, upload size limits, and CORS.

 ## Repository Layout